TwisterMike15/Language-Translations/README.md

-Parser Program:
--Created as a project for a college level compiler construction class -Takes an input and parses it.
-If there are lexical or syntax errors, they are detected and output to the listing file -All tokens and statements are printed to the outputfile
+This is s fully functioning compiler created for an undergraduate level compiler construction class.
+All code is converted from a language created by the professor and converted to runable C code